cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 roll_percentage | No | For rolling questions, the percentage of the probability assigned to the last bucket (eg 2020 or later) that will be transfered to the newly created bucket (2021 or later).
-The remainder will be assigned to the second last bucket (2020) tag_list | No | An array containing the names of tags to be assigned to this question challenge_ids | No | An array containing ids of challenges to be assigned to this question answer_attributes | Yes | An array of answer objects that are part of this question.
+The remainder will be assigned to the second last bucket (2020) tag_list | No | An array containing the names of tags to be assigned to this question challenge_ids | No | An array containing ids of challenges to be assigned to this question answers_attributes | Yes | An array of answer objects that are part of this question.
 Valid parameters for answers are listed below. suspended | No | If selected, the question is suspended and does not accept new forecasts

 ### Answer Parameters